Providing address information

 When products are shipped and billed to certain countries, a checkout's ship to and bill to must contain postal code and state/province data that adheres to a standardized format.

-Digital River uses the same address schemas returned by the Country Specs API when performing these postal code and state/province validations.
+Digital River uses the same address schemas the Country Specs API returned when performing these postal codes and state/province validations.

 Checkout